The Louvre Museum

 Finish in the funerary and chapel-focused rooms, where painted coffins, carved reliefs, and architectural fragments show how Egyptians planned for the afterlife.
 These galleries reward slower looking because surface detail does much of the work.
 Look first at the wall carving, then at the object beside it.
 That sequence helps the symbols, ritual scenes, and scale make sense.

 The Egyptian Antiquities department took shape in the 19th century, when France turned Egyptology into a serious scholarly field after hieroglyphs were deciphered.
-Formally established at the Louvre in 1827, it expanded the museum beyond royal collections and European painting into the study of ancient civilizations.
+Formally established at the Louvre in 1827, it expanded the museum beyond royal collections and European painting into the study of ancient civilisations.
 Today, it still functions as a teaching collection as much as a display, used by researchers, school groups, and first-time visitors to read Egypt through objects, script, and ritual.

 👉 Explore the full history of the Louvre Museum